thebryceprice/DGM1610Spring2020/README.md

 I am writing a line, this is the fourth time
 I am writing a line, this is the fifth time
 I am writing a line, this is the sixth time
+I am writing a line, this is the seventh time